I entered the US Open and came 600th with the Toptracer golf sim

 Toptracer transformed how we view golf on TV and it is now doing the same for driving ranges all over the world.
 Technology that was once exclusive to the top professionals is now readily available, affordable and enjoyable to all.
 Toptracer has over 400 locations worldwide and the list is growing all the time.

-A Toptracer enabled driving range has monitors in each bay that can be activated by paying an hourly fee (£5 in the UK) in addition to the cost of your bucket of balls.
+A Toptracer enabled driving range has monitors in each bay that can be activated by paying an hourly fee in addition to the cost of your bucket of balls.
+In the UK this is generally around £5 but it varies a little from course to course so check with your local.
 If you don’t want to enable Toptracer you can just use the bay as you would normally.
 It is completely optional but if you visit a range where Toptracer is available then give it a try, even if it’s just once.
 You’ll almost certainly love it and if for some inexplicable reason you don’t, well it’s only cost you a fiver.

 Before activation you will need to download the free app to your smartphone, create an account and then scan a QR code from the monitor.
 After that, you’re good to go.